 David Lesly was detached from the army in England, and marched to the relief of his distressed party in Scotland.
 Montrose advanced still farther to the south, allured by vain hopes, both of rouzing to arms the earls of Hume, Traquaire, and Roxborough, who had promised to join him; and of obtaining from England some supply of cavalry, in which he was deficient.
-By the negligence of his scouts, Lesly, at Philip-haugh in the Forrest, surprized his army, much diminished in numbers, from the desertion, of the Highlanders, who had retired to the hills, according to custom, in order to secure their plunder.
-After a sharp conflict, where Montrose exerted great valour, his forces were routed by Lesly's cavalry: "And he himself was obliged to fly with his broken forces into the mountains; where he again prepared himself for new battles and new enterprizes."
+By the negligence of his scouts, Lesly, at Philiphaugh in the Forrest, surprized his army, much diminished in numbers, from the desertion, of the Highlanders, who had retired to the hills, according to custom, in order to secure their plunder.
+After a sharp conflict, where Montrose exerted great valour, his forces were routed by Lesly's cavalry: w And he himself was obliged to fly with his broken forces into the mountains; where he again prepared himself for new battles and new enterprizes.x

-Defeat of Montrose
+Defeat of Montrose.

 The covenanters used the victory with rigour.
 Their prisoners, Sir Robert Spotiswood, secretary of state, and son to the late primate, Sir Philip Nisbet, Sir William Rollo, colonel Nathaniel Gordon, Andrew Guthry, son of the bishop of Murray, William Murray, son of the earl of Tullibardine, were condemned and executed.
 The sole crime, imputed to the secretary, was his delivering to Montrose the king's commission to be captain-general of Scotland.
 Lord Ogilvy, who was again taken prisoner, would have undergone the same fate, had not his sister found means to procure his escape, by changing cloaths with him.
 For this instance of courage and dexterity, she met with harsh usage.
-The clergy solicited the parliament, that more royalists might be executed; but could not obtain their request.'
+The clergy solicited the parliament, that more royalists might be executed; but could not obtain their request.y

-22d March.
 After all these repeated disasters, which every where befel the royal party, there remained only one body of troops, on which fortune could exercise her rigour.
-Lord Astley with a small army of 3000 men, chiefly cavalry, marching to Oxford, in order to join the king, was met at Stowe by colonel Morgan, and entirely defeated; himself being taken prisoner.
-"You have done your work,"